 The group acquired a strategic 25% interest in Sorbet Brands Proprietary Limited ("Sorbet Brands") on 1 September 2015.
-R15 million was paid on signing of the contract with two contingent payments of R2.5 million each, payable on 31 August 2016 and 31 August 2017 respectively on achievement of turnover targets.
+R15 million was paid on signing of the contract with two contingent payments of R2.5 million each, paid during 2016 and 2017 respectively, on achievement of turnover targets.

-Refer to note 27 detailing this contingent consideration.
-Sorbet Brands holds all the trademark rights of the Sorbet brand in southern Africa.
+Refer to note 27 detailing this contingent liability.
+Sorbet Brands holds all the trademark rights of the Sorbet brand in South Africa.